catgoose/nvim-colorizer.lua/README.md

   },
 })

--- Use the `default_options` as the second parameter, which uses -- `foreground` for every mode.
+-- Use `user_default_options` as the second parameter, which uses -- `background` for every mode.
 This is the inverse of the previous -- setup configuration. require("colorizer").setup({
   filetypes = {